Langdon Hammer

 Selected Publications

-The Art of Losing [on The Dolphin Letters: Elizabeth Hardwick, Robert Lowell, and Their Circle] in New York Review of Books (2019)
+- The Art of Losing [on The Dolphin Letters: Elizabeth Hardwick, Robert Lowell, and Their Circle], New York Review of Books (2019)

-Lyric, the Virtual Poem, and Wallace Stevens in The Wallace Stevens Journal 43 (2019)
+- Lyric, the Virtual Poem, and Wallace Stevens, The Wallace Stevens Journal (2019)

 Works in Progress

-I am writing a critical biography of Elizabeth Bishop for FSG.
+I am writing a critical biography of Elizabeth Bishop for Farrar Straus and Giroux.

 Courses

-I’ve also led numerous seminars on poetry for public school teachers in the Yale New Haven Teachers Institute and the Yale New Haven Teachers Institute National Initiative, and taught summer seminars for the Bread Loaf School of English in Santa Fe, which awarded me the Robert Frost Chair for teaching excellence.
+I’ve also led seminars on poetry for public school teachers in the Yale New Haven Teachers Institute and Yale New Haven Teachers Institute National Initiative and taught courses for the Bread Loaf School of English in Santa Fe, which awarded me the Robert Frost Chair for teaching excellence.